Jacksn2014/ksql/docs/syntax-reference.md

 corresponding Kafka message timestamp and message key, respectively.

 These are the supported WITH clause properties:
 * KAFKA_TOPIC: The name of the Kafka topic that this streams is built upon.
 The topic should already exist in Kafka.
   This is a required property.
 * VALUE_FORMAT: Specifies the format in which the value in the topic that data is serialized in.
-Currently, KSQL supports JSON, delimited.
+Currently, KSQL supports `JSON`, `DELIMITED`.
 This is a required property.
 * KEY: The name of the key column.
 * TIMESTAMP: The name of the timestamp column.
 This can be used to define the event time.